Here are the answers to the most frequently asked questions about Permanent Hair Straightening.

 What is the best permanent hair straightening system?

-The best system for straightening hair permanently is a thermal system where the hair is processed with a solution and then using heated irons the hair is pulled straight using the heat to “set” the hair before it is neutralised and fixed.
+The best system for straightening hair permanently is a thermal system where the hair is processed with a solution which cuts the hair’s internal bonds which hold its shape and then using heated irons the hair is pulled straight using the heat to “set” the hair before it is neutralised which re-forms the internal bonds and the hair is fixed into its new shape.

 Why can’t I get my hair wet for 48 hours after the treatment?